tony/tmux-config/README.md

 [Tmux](http://tmux.sourceforge.net/) is a terminal multiplexer.
-This configuration is tested with tmux 1.5 and 1.6.
+Tested with tmux 1.5 and 1.6.

 This config has support for [tmux-mem-cpu](http://github.com/thewtex/tmux-mem-cpu-load).

-This sample tmux configuration should get you going.
+Prefix mapped to Ctrl-A for `screen` users.

 Installation
 ------------